-- First, install the ADB tool on computer
+- First, install the ADB tool on the computer

-- Now launch ADB tool and connect the phone with a broken screen to a computer with USB after your phone is in recovery mode
+- Now launch the ADB tool and connect the phone with a broken screen to a computer with a USB after your phone is in recovery mode

 - Then type command prompts: adb devices

-- Now type command to backup data on the broken phone:
+- Now type the command to backup data on the broken phone:

 adb pull / data / media / clockworkmod / backup ~ / Desktop / Android-up